-From the lifetime performance perspective, it has been recognized that minimum-power routing usually cannot provide good network lifetime performance.
-Consequently, there have been recent efforts on exploring multicast routing, with an objective of maximizing network lifetime, for energy-constrained ad hoc networks.
+From the lifetime performance perspective, it has been recognized that the minimum-power routing usually cannot provide good network lifetime performance.
+Consequently, there have been recent efforts on exploring multicast routing, with an objective of maximizing the network lifetime, for energyconstrained ad hoc networks.
 The problems along this line of research can be classified into three problems:

-- Problem 1: maximizing the lifetime of a single static multicast tree; - Problem 2: maximizing the lifetime of a single multicast tree with dynamic topology updates; - Problem 3: maximizing the lifetime for a sequence of requests, each of which will generate a multicast tree, with dynamic topology updates for each multicast tree.
+- Problem 1) maximizing the lifetime of a single static multicast tree; - Problem 2) maximizing the lifetime of a single multicast tree with dynamic topology updates; - Problem 3) maximizing the lifetime for a sequence of requests, each of which will generate a multicast tree, with dynamic topology updates for each multicast tree.

-The third problem is our focus in this paper.
-Note that the first and second problems can be considered extreme cases under the third problem.
-We now discuss theoretical aspect of each problem as follows.
+The third problem is the focus of this paper.
+Note that the first and second problems can be considered special cases under the third problem.
+We now discuss the theoretical aspect of each problem as follows.

-Problem 1.
-The first problem addresses network lifetime problem for a single static multicast tree (without dynamic topology updates).
-There are polynomial time algorithms [8], [15] to solve this problem for the broadcast case with omnidirectional antennas.
-In [9], Floreen et al. proved that this problem can be solved in polynomial time for omni-directional antennas.
-All these prior results are obtained under the assumption that omni-directional antennas have uniform path loss behavior in all directions (i.e., a node's coverage is a disc).
-In the following, we extend the proof in [9] for the general case where path loss may be non-uniform (see discussion in Section II-A).
+Problem 1: The first problem addresses the network lifetime of a single static multicast tree (without dynamic topology updates).
+There are polynomial time algorithms [7], [14] to solve this problem for the broadcast case with omnidirectional antennas.
+In [9], Floreen et al. proved that this problem can be solved in polynomial time for omnidirectional antennas.
+All these prior results are obtained under the assumption that omnidirectional antennas have uniform path loss behavior in all directions (i.e., a node's coverage is a disc).
+We now extend the proof in [9] for the general case where path loss may be nonuniform (see discussion in Section II-A).
+Since broadcast is a special case of multicast, we only need to show the result for the multicast case in the following lemma.

-Lemma 2: For omni-directional antennas, the problem of finding a static maximum-lifetime tree for a single multicast (or broadcast) session can be solved in polynomial time.
+Lemma 2: For omnidirectional antennas, the problem of finding a static maximum-lifetime tree for a single multicast (or broadcast) session can be solved in polynomial time.

-Proof: Since broadcast is a special case of multicast, we only need to show a polynomial time algorithm for the multicast case.
-Suppose we have N nodes in the network.
-For each node in a multicast tree, the energy consumed on p_u^P term (source node) or $p_u^P + p_u^R$ term (non-source node) has only one value.
-Now we consider the p_u^T term.
-For the case of omni-directional antennas, given the value of p_u^T , the set of covered nodes is unique.
-To be energy efficient, we only need to consider O(N)values of p_n^T term at each node, which correspond to the number of power levels to cover i neighbors $(0 \le i \le N - 1)$, where 0 represents the special case that the node does not transmit data to any node.
-Thus, there are O(N) different total power consumption levels at each node, which correspond to O(N)different node lifetimes.
+Proof: Suppose we have N nodes in the network.
+For each node in a multicast tree, the energy consumed on p{u}^{P} term (source node) or $p_u^{\rm P} + p_u^{\rm R}$ term (nonsource node) is deterministic.
+Now, we consider the p_u^{T} term.
+For the case of omnidirectional antennas, given the value of p_u^{T} , the set of covered nodes is unique.
+To be energy efficient, we only need to consider O(N) values of $p_u^{\rm T}$ term at each node, which correspond to the number of power levels to cover i neighbors $(0 \le i \le N-1)$, where i = 0 represents the special case that the node does not transmit data to any node.
+Thus, there are O(N) different total power consumption levels at each node, which correspond to O(N) different node lifetimes.
 Since we have a total of N nodes, there exists a maximum of $O(N^2)$ different lifetime values.
-We only need to check which value among these $O(N^2)$ lifetime values can yield a maximum feasible lifetime solution for this multicast.
+We only need to check which value among these $O(N^2)$ lifetime values yields a maximum feasible lifetime solution for this multicast.